 You might look at stairs and not think much of them, but this home essential comes with a lot of rules and regulations - namely, building regulations.

-As such a structurally important part of your home, all staircases must adhere to strict set of rules set out by the government.
+Being such an important structural feature in your home, the building regulations on staircases is robust.
 So if you’re looking at giving yours a makeover, or you want to build something bespoke, here’s what you need to know…

 Width and height